Setareh Law

 Contact Your Insurance Company

-Since you are driving a car not owned by you or the person who lent you the car, determining whose insurance covers the accident can be complicated.
+Since you are driving a car not owned by you or the person who lent you the car, determining whose insurance covers the accident can be complicated, just like any other car accident.
 Filing an insurance claim in such a complex situation can be confusing and challenging.
 A talented car accident lawyer can navigate and guide you through the complex process of filing an insurance claim.

 File a Report with the Rental Company